-Labor Day is the final hurrah of summer, before temperatures plummet and the fall season takes over.
-This national holiday has become more about fashion faux pas (think “no white after Labor Day”) and shopping sales than the actual movement that inspired the holiday.
-This year, rather than getting caught up in the back to school blowouts and summer clearance sales, why don’t you spend time with family and friends instead?
+Labor Day is the final hurrah of summer before the fall season takes over and temperatures decrease.
+This national holiday has become more about fashion faux pas (“no white after Labor Day”) and shopping sales than the actual movement that inspired the holiday.
+So, this year, rather than getting caught up in the summer clearance sales, why don’t you spend time with family and friends instead?

-Socializing is good for the heart and mind, and visiting with a senior loved one can be an enjoyable experience for all.
-Our lives are built on stories and history is defined by the stories that are shared with communities and families.
-By celebrating the holiday and chatting with a senior, you may learn amazing, new accounts of their life history (and yours).
+Socializing is good for the heart and mind and visiting with a senior loved one can be an enjoyable experience for all.
+Our lives are built on stories that are shared with communities and families.
+So consider celebrating the holiday by chatting with a senior this year.
+You may learn amazing, new accounts of their life history – and yours.

 Ways to Celebrate Seniors on Labor Day

-A senior’s connection to the past may also shed light on the labor movement, and foster in you a greater respect and understanding of Labor Day.
+A senior’s connection to the past may also foster in you a greater respect and understanding of Labor Day.